hortonworks/registry/docs/schema-registry.rst

 **value_schema_version_id_header_name**
 Configurable header name to save the Record Value schema version information.
 This configuration is applicable only when value.serializer is set to 'KafkaAvroSerializer'.

+**schema.auto.create**
+By default, this is set to 'true' to maintain backward compatibility.
+User needs to disable it so the client won't try to create schemas if it does not exists.

 Run consumer to retrieve schema and deserialze the messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~